IPdotSetAF/CodeChef/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+## Running MSSQL Proxy Server

+### From precompiled binaries
+Just download the proper version from the release section and run it!!

+### From Source Code
+Follow these steps if you want to Run the proxy server from the python source code:
+1. Download the source code
+   - either clone this repo `git clone https://github.com/IPdotSetAF/CodeChef`
+   - or [Download this Repo as ZIP](https://github.com/IPdotSetAF/CodeChef/archive/refs/heads/master.zip) and extract it.
+2. `cd CodeChefDatabaseProxy`
+3. `pip install -r requirements.txt`
+4. `python proxy.py`

 ## TODO:
 - **Markdown preview** in Markdown to HTML Converter